Analysis: Minnesota United employees heckled team to help prepare for penalty shootout

 MINNESOTA UNITED | ANALYSIS

 Minnesota United’s penalty-shootout victory over Real Salt Lake had many architects.
 There was goalkeeper Dayne St. Clair, whose presence helped force two RSL players to miss the net with their attempts.
-There was defender Jefferson Díaz, who calmly converted his sudden-death effort despite not being one of the five originally-selected penalty takers.
+There was defender Jefferson Díaz, who calmly converted his sudden-death effort despite not being one of the five originally selected penalty takers.
 There was manager Eric Ramsay, who insisted that his team practice penalties multiple times in the lead-up to the game.

 And, of course, there was the entire MNUFC front office.

-Monday, a huge percentage of the club’s employees were on hand at the Loons’ training session, in the hopes of providing some sort of extra pressure on the players during their penalty-taking practice.
-Club employees divided into two groups, one behind each net, and did their best to heckle and pressure the players.
+On Monday, a huge percentage of the club’s employees were on hand at the Loons’ training session, in the hopes of providing some sort of extra pressure on the players during their penalty-taking practice.
+Club employees were divided into two groups, one behind each net, and did their best to heckle and pressure the players.

 “I would like to think that probably without that, the players wouldn’t have had the level of conviction that largely they showed,” he said.
 “It was a bit of fun.
 It was probably good for the club’s morale.
 But there was a real sense of us being intentional behind that.”